azotheblue/blog/_posts/2024-03-31-Cyber-Expertise-1.md

 excerpt_separator: <!--more-->
 ---

-Be a Cyber Spear not an Swiss Army Knife
+Be a Cyber Spear not an Cyber Swiss Army Knife

 <!--more-->